vijay8608/cmpe281-zenith/Courage-XP-value.md

 3.Fear of improving some process in a team, because it may not work out as expected or there may be strong resistance to the change.

 We have discussed the challenges each of us faced during local setup for database models and agreed to implement review comments.

+We have discussed the challenges each of us faced during implementation of UI pages and agreed to implement review comments.